ku-air/Contrast-CAT/README.md

 ## 📬 Contact

-For questions, feedback, or collaboration inquiries, please refer to the contact information provided in the paper.
+For questions or collaboration inquiries, please refer to the contact information provided in the paper.

 > 🔄 If you are interested in the **on-the-fly version** of Contrast-CAT (which does not require pre-built reference libraries), please **contact us via the email provided in the paper**.